 Can a colonoscopy cause bowel perforation?

-The overall prevalence of bowel perforation during a colonoscopy passage is about 1:1000 to 1:1400.
+The prevalence of bowel perforation during a colonoscopy passage is about 1:1000 to 1:1400.

-It is a rare but dangerous complication that can occur due to the passage of the colonoscopy or due to intervention such as taking a biopsy or removing a polyp.
+It is a rare but dangerous complication that can occur due to the passage of the colonoscopy or intervention, such as taking a biopsy or removing a polyp.

 The most common site of colonoscopy-related bowel perforation is the rectum and sigmoid colon.
 The sigmoid colon.

-The table below illustrates the frequency of perforation according to the part of the colon (reference).
+The table below illustrates the perforation frequency according to the part of the colon (reference).

 Symptoms of a perforated bowel after colonoscopy:

 - Sudden onset of severe intolerable abdominal pain during or just after the colonoscopy.